A home improvement project should upgrade your house with features that add convenience and extra functionality to your

 - provide a stylish and elegant space to showcase your wardrobe and accessories

 The 2017 Canadian Homebuyer Preference National Study shows that better energy efficiency is another of the top home features buyers want and will pay more for.

-That Canadian Home Builders Association study also cited energy efficiency as one of the most desired home features from buyers.
+That Canadian Home Builders Association study also cited energy efficiency as one of the most desired home features for buyers.

 Buyers also place a higher priority nowadays on how well insulated a home is.
 Are the attic, garage, and the rest of the home outfitted with high-efficiency insulation that’s actually been properly installed to deliver the best energy efficiency?